 This New York-headquartered financial and travel corporation, American Express, started using GoLang in 2016.
 In order to carry out its banking operations and travel services easily as pie, the company was hunting down a programming language that was reliable and performant.
 They also preferred one that is modern and befitting to suit trendy design patterns.
 Now, as we discussed above, choosing a programming language is a daunting task and American Express was up to putting each one under a battle test calling it a “Language Showdown”.
 In this process, the same app was written in all the possible languages and benchmarked based on performance.
 Each of them was evaluated based on four parameters (i) compatibility with high-performance platforms (ii)open-sourced, library, and community support (iii)allowed network programming (iv) creating backend REST/gRPC API.
 The languages that made it to the final round of selection were Java, C++17, Node.js, and Go.
 Except for Go, the other three were already used by the company.
 GoLang was also adopted into popular development by American Express soon sensing that it could achieve 140,000 requests per second without any warm-up time.
 To date, it comes as no surprise that American Express has grown fond of the GoLang programming language for its best practices like simplicity and concurrency.

 If you are looking for a product development company to earn you the tag of a successful GoLang web app, then you are absolutely at the right place.
 Pattem Digital unarguably stands to make readable, fast compilable codes using GoLang to reach your desired outputs.
-Our GoLang web development services make the whole process transparent to keep you abreast with the progress of the application.
+Our GoLang development company provides services to make the whole process transparent to keep you abreast with the progress of the application.
 To experience the true flavor of website functionality with GoLang programming, get in touch with us today!